nautechsystems/nautilus_trader/README.md

 The platform aims to be universal, with any REST/FIX/WebSocket API able to be integrated via modular adapters.
-Thus the platform can handle high-frequency trading operations for any asset classes including FX, Equities, Futures, Options, CFDs and Crypto - across multiple venues simultaneously.
+Thus the platform can handle high-frequency trading operations for any asset classes including FX, Equities, Futures, Options, CFDs, Crypto and Betting - across multiple venues simultaneously.

 ## Features